sanity-io/locales/CONTRIBUTING.md

 ## Adding a new locale

 Hooray!
 We appreciate your contribution and love seeing new locales added!
 Initially, you probably do not want to hand-translate every single string in the studio.
-Instead, open an issue asking us to add the locale and we will run an initial AI translation for you.
-Once this is done, you can do edits/improvments to it.
+Instead, simply [request a new locale](https://github.com/sanity-io/locales/issues/new?assignees=&labels=&template=new-locale-request.md&title=Locale+request%3A+) and we will run an initial AI translation for you.
+Once this is done, you can contribute edits/improvments to it and optinally be its maintainer.

-Should you want to manually translate everything, here are the steps involved:
+Should you want to manually translate or otherwise work directly with the source code, here are the steps involved:

 1. Create a new branch for your work (`git checkout -b feat/add-locale-<locale-id>`).
 2. Edit `locales/registry.ts` and add a new entry to the `registry` array